 - Mineral MacGuffin: The Cleopatra Emerald that Kat must steal in Uncommon Criminals - twice.

 - Noodle Implements: To complement the many cons that the characters pull.
 Some require peacocks, doves, and in a notable case, a monkey that wasn't as well-trained as they thought.

 - Noodle Incident: Too many to count, as Kat and co. constantly refer back to cons that they've pulled in the past.

 - Whatever the Bagshaws did to get them in trouble with the family in Heist Society.
 You just don't con nuns.

-- Parental Neglect: Wherever Hale's parents are (it's assumed they're off running a buisness empire) they fail to notice that their son is commandeering the family jet (or perhaps just one of them) to travel across the world pulling long cons and stealing priceless items.
-Also, the school he's attending is fictional but they don't notice.
+- Parental Neglect: Wherever Hale's parents are (it's assumed they're off running a business empire) they fail to notice that their son is commandeering the family jet (or perhaps just one of them) to travel across the world pulling long cons and stealing priceless items.
+Also, the school he's attending is fictional, but they don't notice.